Building a Queue-Driven Game Engine

 }

-This creates a natural, persistent mining loop that survives server restarts and scales across multiple workers.
+That gives us a persistent mining loop that survives restarts and spreads across workers.

 Challenges

-• Complexity - reasoning about distributed state is harder than a simple loop
+- Complexity: distributed state is harder to reason about than a single loop

-• Debugging - tracking issues across multiple queued jobs requires good tooling
+- Debugging: tracing a problem across many queued jobs needs good tooling

-• Race conditions - multiple jobs affecting the same entity need careful coordination
+- Race conditions: several jobs touching the same entity need careful coordination